-The Manager enters into a fund hosting arrangement with the Investment Manager.
-The arrangements involve the issuing and managing of funds, under the Manager's Managed Investment Scheme license, on behalf of an Investment Manager who wants to provide investors with access to their investment solutions.
-The Manager contracts with other service providers to provide the services required to be provided directly to the Fund.
-This includes trustee/supervisor, custodian, fund administration and audit services.
-In respect of these services the Manager is acting as an agent of the Fund.
+FundRock NZ Limited ("FundRock") is the Manager of the Scheme and Fund(s).
+The Manager enters into fund hosting arrangements with various investment managers.
+The arrangements involve the issuing and managing of funds, under the Manager's Managed Investment Scheme licence, on behalf of the investment manager who want to provide investors with access to their investment solutions.
+The Manager contracts with other service providers to provide the services required to be provided directly to the funds.
+This includes investment management, supervision, fund administration and audit services.